Why I voted for Trump (after crying when he was elected last time)

 So there you have it.

-If you are upset about the election and have only concluded that most of America must be racist, sexist, unintelligent assholes (even all the people of color who voted for Trump), you might want to consider instead that perhaps your media sources are lying to you.
+If you are upset about the election and have only concluded that most of America must be racist, sexist, unintelligent assholes (including all the people of color and other minorities who voted for Trump), you might want to consider instead that perhaps your media sources are lying to you.
 And you might want to start having real, open discussions with the rest of us.

 Though life has brought me to living in Canada, I am proud to be an American, grateful I’m able to vote, and I’m proud of the spirit of our country.